Brake Replacement DIY

 - Reinstall the caliper.
-If you've fully retracted the piston, it should fit over the pads and rotor very easily.
-Before inserting the guide pins clean them with some brake cleaner and a scotch-brite pad.
-Do not make the common mistake of applying grease to the guide bolts or anti-seize to the threads.
-They're a dry fit, and with good reason.
-If you grease the pins, the stock rubber bushings will swell and cause the caliper to hang up.
-The result will be excessive outer pad wear.
-And if you use anti-seize on the threads, you will likely torque them beyond the required 22 ft*lbs.
+If you've fully retracted the piston it should fit over the pads and rotor very easily.
+Before inserting the guide pins clean them with some brake cleaner, scrubbing with something as non-abrasive as practical, and then apply a thin layer of silicone paste lubricant.
+Do not use grease as that will cause the stock rubber bushings to swell and cause the calipers to hang up.
+That, in turn, will cause excessive outer pad wear.
+Also, do not apply anti-seize to the threads or you'll risk overtorquing the pins.
 And speaking of torque, one of the pictures demonstrates one of the advantages of buying a torque wrench with a pivoting head.
 I took advantage of the extra clearance as I tightened the bolts prior to final torque.
 Just as the bolt started to firm up, I straightened the wrench so I didn't need to do any math to compensate for the offset.

 - Reinstall the guide bolt caps and the retaining clip.

 - Take a moment to pat yourself on the back.
 One down, three more wheels to go.